Urban Agriculture: Growing Healthy, Sustainable Places

-Urban Agriculture: Growing Healthy, Sustainable Places, a new report published by the APA, provides authoritative guidance for dealing with the opportunities and challenges faced by cities and counties of varying sizes, economies, and locations in supporting and expanding urban agriculture.
+Urban Agriculture: Growing Healthy, Sustainable Places, a new report published by APA, provides authoritative guidance for dealing with the opportunities and challenges faced by cities and counties of varying sizes, economies, and locations in supporting and expanding urban agriculture.

-The report was written by Kimberley Hodgson, AICP, APA’s manager of the Planning and Community Health Research Center and a registered dietician; Marcia Caton Campbell, the Milwaukee director for the Center for Resilient Cities and a MetroAg associate; and Martin Bailkey, evaluation and outreach coordinator for Growing Power and a MetroAg associate.
+The report was written by Kimberley Hodgson, AICP, APA’s former manager of the Planning and Community Health Research Center and a registered dietician; Marcia Caton Campbell, the Milwaukee director for the Center for Resilient Cities and a MetroAg associate; and Martin Bailkey, evaluation and outreach coordinator for Growing Power and a MetroAg associate.